 What Is BSA?

-The term BSA is an acronym for the “Bank Secrecy Act,” a U.S. law passed in 1970.
+The term BSA is an acronym that stands for the “Bank Secrecy Act,” a U.S. law passed in 1970.
 You might also see people refer to it as the Currency and Foreign Transactions Reporting Act.

 The BSA’s Role In Traditional Finance

 The BSA has several requirements which financial institutions must meet to operate legally in the United States.
 There are a few specific mandates on that list of musts to which we’ll draw your attention in this post.
 According to these requirements, financial institutions must:

 - Appoint and dedicate a BSA Compliance Officer